 Alaska: Denali National Park

 Denali National Park and Preserve is Alaska’s best-known attraction for a reason.
 It’s about a four-hour drive from Anchorage but it’s a day trip well worth making.
 Snow-capped mountains are reflected in crystal clear lakes and fields of wildflowers stretch out as far as the eye can see.
 No wonder grizzly bears, caribou, moose, beavers, and eagles call this treasured space home.
 Activities include hiking, mountain biking, horseback riding, ziplining, and cross-country skiing.
-If you want a preview of what to expect when you visit the northernmost state in the United States, here are 16 photos that prove Alaska is a winter wonderland.
+Here’s our guide to help you plan your Alaska road trip.

 The town of Paris, Arkansas has something for everybody.
 Located two hours outside of the state capital of Little Rock, this little town is big on adventure.
 The biggest draw in the area is Mount Magazine State Park, which showcases the state’s tallest, and arguably most dramatically beautiful, mountain.
 Hikers, rock climbers, hang gliders, and photographers love this rock-faced mountain.
 Afterward, spend a few hours in downtown Paris to check out shops, restaurants, and the Eiffel Tower replica that decorates the town square.
 These spectacular photos of America’s national parks will leave you awestruck.